 If you are looking for the best entry level luxury watches, both titanium and stainless steel have a bevy of benefits, and one isn’t necessarily better than the next.
 You might prefer one or the other, or even decide to incorporate both materials into your regular wristwatch rotation.

 Regardless of your material choice, look for pieces made from high-quality sources.
 Breitling watches, for example, use 316L antimagnetic stainless steel alloy and grade 2 titanium for their cases to ensure the utmost protection and durability.5

 Whether you’re a fan of stainless steel’s inimitable shine or the lightweight strength and functionality of titanium, our selection of high-end pieces from the world’s most prolific watchmaking houses will make your heart skip a beat while your wrist keeps perfect time.

-At CJ Charles, we live and breathe luxury jewelry and watches.
+At CJ Charles, we live and breathe women and men luxury watches.
 You can trust that our knowledgeable and friendly staff can guide you to your ideal timepiece to keep you fashionably on schedule.
 Browse our array of stainless steel and titanium watches and find your next watch today.

 Written By: Vahid Moradi

 Vahid Moradi’s lifelong passion, dedication, and commitment for the jewelry industry led him to become the respected owner of CJ Charles Jewelers in 1988.
 From that moment, Moradi’s single focus in business was to become recognized as the pinnacle of value and world-class quality in the his Community.
 Over 34 years later, CJ Charles continues to grow and thrive as a successful, family-owned business that consistently provides exceptional service to all their clientele.